Stan Musial (fireboat)

-The Stan Musial is a fireboat stationed in the Port of St. Louis in Missouri.
+Stan Musial is a fireboat stationed in the Port of St. Louis in Missouri.

 Commissioned in September 2013, she is named after Stan Musial, a St. Louis sports figure, with a long association with the St. Louis Cardinals baseball team.
 The 44 ft craft has the ability to pump 7000 USgal/min from its water cannon and can travel at up to 38 knots.
 She was placed into service on October 30, 2013.